I wanted to

 use were their sacrifices when Jehovah no longer accepted them because of their

 How could a person back then determine who spoke the truth?
-If they were to
+Listening to

-farms and all their possessions—even say good-bye to their friends and relatives
+farms and all their possessions, even saying good-bye to their friends and relatives

-who chose to stay behind—and in the face of ridicule travel to a distant and
+who chose not to listen; and in the face of ridicule travel to a distant and

-foreign land, and live in the midst of their enemy.
+foreign land to live among their pagan enemies.
 On the other hand, the

 prophets who also spoke in God’s name promised them peace!
 The fact that the